VeveeCompare · vs Helicone

 What Helicone is better at

-What AIPricingLab is better at
+What Vevee is better at

 Don't use Helicone for: gating the next call when a user is at quota, modeling plans and limit groups, exposing a per-user usage dashboard, syncing subscriptions to a billing system.
-AIPricingLab is built for those.
+Vevee is built for those.

 Frequently asked questions

-Is AIPricingLab a Helicone alternative?
+Is Vevee a Helicone alternative?

-Can AIPricingLab replace my OpenAI proxy?
+Can Vevee replace my OpenAI proxy?

-AIPricingLab is not a proxy - it's an SDK you call from your own server code.
+Vevee is not a proxy - it's an SDK you call from your own server code.
 You can use it without any proxy at all.

 Does Helicone enforce per-user quotas?